 The members of the Management Board have a services contract with SBM Offshore N.V.
-In these contracts it is stipulated that members of the Management Board may not compete with the Company.
-In the service agreement, between the Company and each of the members of the Management Board a change of control clause is included.
+These contracts stipulate that members of the Management Board may not compete with the Company.
+A change of control clause is included in the service agreement between the Company and each of the members of the Management Board.

-The Management Board Rules and the Code of Conduct of the Company regulate conflict of interest matters.
-The Supervisory Board Rules also contain regulation based on the Dutch Corporate Governance Code that deals with reporting of conflict of interest of the Chairman and members of the Supervisory Board.
+The Management Board Rules and the Code of Conduct of the Company regulate matters of conflict of interest.
+The Supervisory Board Rules also contain a regulation based on the Dutch Corporate Governance Code that deals with reporting of conflict of interest of the Chairman and members of the Supervisory Board.
 Decisions to enter into transactions in which there are conflicts of interest with Management Board members that are of material significance to the Company and/or to the relevant Management Board members require the approval of the Supervisory Board.
-In 2016, there were no such transactions.
+In 2018, there were no such transactions.

 The Company’s Code of Conduct does not permit employees and directors to accept gifts of value for themselves or their relatives, to provide advantages to third parties to the detriment of the Company or to take advantage of business opportunities to which SBM Offshore is entitled.

-With reference to the Remuneration Committee, no loans or guarantees have been provided to members of the Management Board.
-No other conflicts of Interest in relation to the members of the Management Board or the Supervisory Board were reported during the year 2016.
+No loans or guarantees have been provided to members of the Management Board.
+The Company is compliant with best practice 2.7.3 to 2.7.4 of the Dutch Corporate Governance Code as no conflicts of interest in relation to the members of the Management Board or the Supervisory Board were reported during the year 2018.